gitter-badger/kernel-3/README.md

 	$ make

-If all goes well, armadillo should build and the resulting binary should be in `kernel/racoon`, relative to the `build` folder created above.
+If all goes well, racoon should build and the resulting binary should be in `src/racoon`, relative to the `build` folder created above.

 To run qemu with the kernel, make sure to have qemu installed and run (once again in the `build` directory):

-	$ ../script/run_qemu.sh
+	$ qemu-system-i386 -cpu 486 -kernel src/racoon

 This will start an emulated x86 system and the kernel should now boot.